How to Map Dublin Core to PREMIS for Archival Objects

 def map_dc_to_premis(dc_data: Dict[str, str], object_type: str = "file") -> str:

-"""Transform a flat DC dictionary into a PREMIS v3 XML string."""
+"""Transform a flat DC dictionary into a validated PREMIS v3 XML string."""

 try: